 These have actually been around for several years, long before other people started realizing how to make non-ridiculous clothing.
 Seriously, it’s so easy.

-They’ve got the added bonus of including a hidden zippered pocket in one of the back pockets, making them extra travel-friendly.
-Or handstand-friendly.
-Either way.
-They’ve also got a non-stretch waistband, meaning they won’t gradually expand throughout the day and fit differently by the end, and you can skip the belt.
+They’ve got the added bonus of including a hidden zippered pocket in one of the back pockets, making them extra travel-friendly, or handstand-friendly.
+They’ve also got a reinforced waistband, designed to stretch just a bit, but not enough to expand and fit differently by the end of the day.

-They use a slightly thicker, heavier version of Schoeller Dryskin, which still has the 4-way stretch, but I would say is probably more suited to cooler weather than hot summer hikes (very similar in feel to the Outlier Slim Dungarees).
+They use a slightly thicker, heavier version of Schoeller Dryskin, which still has the 4-way stretch, but I would say this is probably more suited to cooler weather than hot summer hikes (very similar in feel to the Outlier Slim Dungarees).
+They actually felt like sweat pants to me when I tried them on, and there’s no way I could wear them in anything but winter.

 - Price: $200